georchestra/sample-docker-composition/README.md

 # About

-This repository aims to host some docker composition which isolate one particular geOrchestra component in order to allow easy debugging of said component.
+This repository aims to host some docker compositions which isolate one particular geOrchestra component or some basic usecases, in order to allow easy debugging of said component, hilight a bug or a particular configuration ...

-The main docker composition repository could have been used for such a use case, but:
+The main docker composition repository could also have been used for such a use case, but:

 1. it became more and more complex over time